philleconnect/ServerContainers/README.md

 # Who can use this?

-PhilleConnect is designed to be used in schools with the two usergroups "Teachers" and "Students".
+PhilleConnect is designed to be used in schools with multiple user groups.
 If your screnario might match this situation, just give it a try!

 # How can I use this?